Nicholas

 TradeForexMalaysia Editor

-We have listed these brokers after comparing their fees, Tier 1 regulations, platforms & more..
+We have listed the brokers after comparing their fees, Tier 1 & 2 regulations, platforms & more.
+Note that this is list of platform who accept traders in Malaysia (but none are regulated by local regulator).

 Broker Name Highlights Typical Spread (EURUSD) Minimum Deposit Bonus & Promos Learn More